January 28, 2026

 Overview:

-This webinar will reproduce structures from publised works: 2D interfaces and 2D materials using the `mat3ra-made` Python package.
-Building on previous sessions, this part demonstrates practical workflows in Jupyter Notebooks to design and analyze various systems.
-The session is aimed at materials scientists and engineers of all levels and will include a live demonstration followed by Q&A.
+This webinar reproduces structures from published academic works, focusing on 2D materials and 2D interfaces using the mat3ra-made Python package.
+Building on previous sessions, this part demonstrates practical, reproducible workflows in Jupyter Notebooks for designing and analyzing realistic systems.
+The session is aimed at materials scientists and engineers of all levels and includes a live demonstration followed by Q&A.

 Agenda: